What is Pilates for Cyclists?

 I am passionate about empowering people to really understand what they're trying to achieve and to learn the right level to work at at any given time.

-8-9pm Pilates for Cyclists in the large hall at Weeke Community Centre, Winchester, SO22 6HG. £10.00 a class - payable in half term blocks.
+7.30-8.30pm Pilates for Cyclists in the large hall at Weeke Community Centre, Winchester, SO22 6HG.
+Classes work out at £10.00 a class when payed in half term blocks or £12 a class bookable within the week before the class.

 Initial one to one sessions